Anomalous thermoelectric and thermal Hall effects in irradiated altermagnets: Introduction

 \section{Introduction}

 Temperature gradients are ubiquitous in condensed-matter systems and form the basis of thermoelectric phenomena that enable energy conversion between heat and electricity.
-A central example is the Nernst effect, where a transverse electric response is induced by a thermal gradient.
+A central example is the Nernst effect, where a transverse electric response is induced by a temperature gradient.
 While a finite Nernst signal conventionally requires an external magnetic field, in magnetic and topological materials the Berry curvature of electronic bands can generate an intrinsic transverse thermoelectric response even in zero field, known as the anomalous Nernst effect~\cite{xiao2006berry,yokoyama2011transverse,qiang2023topological}.
-Recently, thermoelectric and thermal transport have emerged as powerful probes of topological phases of matter~\cite{xiao2006berry,yokoyama2011transverse,qiang2023topological,bui2014anomalous,hirschberger2016chiral,sharma2016nernst,noky2018strong,nandy2019planar,zhang2019anomalous,zeng2022chiral,fu2020topological,minami2020enhancement,wang2021giant,sengupta2021anomalous}, and within linear response theory, universal relations such as the Mott relation and Wiedemann-Franz law establish fundamental connections between charge and heat transports in systems with broken time-reversal symmetry~\cite{xiao2006berry,yokoyama2011transverse,qiang2023topological}.
+Recently, thermoelectric and thermal transports have emerged as powerful probes of topological phases of matter~\cite{xiao2006berry,yokoyama2011transverse,qiang2023topological,hirschberger2016chiral,fu2020topological,sengupta2021anomalous,zhang2021topological,chen2021anomalous,pan2022giant} and within linear response theory, universal relations such as the Mott relation and Wiedemann-Franz law establish fundamental connections between charge and heat transports in systems with broken time-reversal symmetry~\cite{xiao2006berry,yokoyama2011transverse,qiang2023topological}.

+Thermoelectric and thermal transport phenomena have also been actively explored in altermagnetic materials~\cite{badura2025observation,zhou2024crystal,han2025nonvolatile}.
+In particular, the anomalous Nernst effect has been observed in the altermagnetic Mn$_5$Si$_3$~\cite{badura2025observation}, thermal transport has been investigated in RuO$_2$~\cite{zhou2024crystal}, and an anomalous Nernst effect associated with a collinear N\'{e}el vector has been reported in altermagnets~\cite{han2025nonvolatile}.
 Motivated by these developments, we investigate the anomalous thermoelectric and thermal Hall effects in Floquet-engineered altermagnets.